-Carolyne, Natalie and Nadine have been singing together as Nuhjume for the past six years worldwide at prestigious venues throughout Hong Kong, Shanghai, Malaysia, South Korea, Ghana, Kenya, Egypt, Dubai & Bermuda.
+Carolyne, Natalie and Nadine have been singing together as Nuhjume for the past five years worldwide at prestigious venues throughout Hong Kong, Shanghai, Malaysia, South Korea, Ghana, Egypt and Dubai.
 Along with many engagements within the United States, Nuhjume opened for Tony-award winning Ben Vereen at the Newman Center for Performing Arts in Denver, Colorado as a preview of his Broadway show “Tenacity”.

 Harvey & Carolyne Fuqua founded The S.T.A.R.S. in the year 2000.
 Harvey Fuqua was a Rock and Roll Hall of Fame member, founder of the Moonglows, founding member of Motown Records, discoverer and mentor of Marvin Gaye, The Spinners, Jr. Walker, Etta James and countless internationally recognized others.
 As director of Motown’s Artist Development department, Harvey was responsible for the presentation of all of the acts, and, if they are alive, they are still utilizing the skills he instilled in them.

 For many years, Carolyne, as a member of a popular trio, shared the stage with such notables as Frank Sinatra, Ray Charles, Tom Jones and a host of others, performing in world renowned venues on three continents.
 As a songwriter and producer, Carolyne wrote for and/or produced many well-known performers, such as Gladys Knight, Della Reese, The Spinners and countless others.